ODBC Data Wrapper Reference

 • The remote database management system supports the MIN, MAX, and LENGTH SQL functions.
 These functions are used internally for optimizations and validations.

-• The combination of the query specified in the foreign table’s SQL_SELECT option and the SQL_ORDER_BY option is guaranteed to return a result set in the same order every time the query is executed.
+• The combination of the query specified in the foreign table’s SQL_SELECT option and the SQL___ORDER_BY option is guaranteed to return a result set in the same order every time the query is executed.

 • Queries for geo columns are always returned as WKT strings.
 This implies that either geo columns are stored as text columns containing WKT strings, geo columns are cast to text (for example, using a function like ST_AsText) in the SQL_SELECT query, or the remote database management system, by default, projects geo columns as WKT strings.